corentinbeaulieu/mpc/src/MPC_Lowcomm/MPC_Message_Passing.md

 * `sctk_ptl_rdma.*`: Implement the MPI RDMA layer on top of Portals interface, a one-sided interface as well.
 * `sctk_ptl_toolkit.*`: Manager between protocols (which one to use in which situation).
-Also contains the polling algorith on both sides (ME & MD).
+Also contains the polling algorithm on both sides (ME & MD).

 The Portals driver is built as follows:
 1. Each Portals entry (PTE) is associated with a communicator.
 It gives space in the match_bits to store other information.
 Particularly, as almost everything can fit into a single match_bits and/or immediate data, our protocol does not need any message header to be processed.
-When reveived a Portals request, one can get the whole message (or the *READY* notification in case of RDV)
+When received a Portals request, one can get the whole message (or the *READY* notification in case of RDV)
 2. The first three PTEs are reserved for resilience/recovery(WIP), control-messages and one-sided.
 The fourth and fifth entries are created in